sahar1989/IOT/README.md

 # IOT

-oT systems are complex systems . . .
+##IoT systems are complex systems . . .
 . . . so handling IoT systems is a matter of handling complex systems

-IoT is a jigsaw of technologies that have to work together through well deﬁned interfaces.
+##IoT is a jigsaw of technologies that have to work together through

-Menu
+well deﬁned interfaces.

+##Course includes
 4h lecture, 6h lab Generalities and requirements - Data protocols (MQTT, CoAP) and discovery - Some javascript overview